Let’s Talk Cookies

 9) Rubber Spatulas

 Nothing beats spatulas, especially if they are well-made and heavy duty.
-I own plenty, but my favorite and most-used are these spatulas.
+I own plenty, but my favorites and most-used are these silicone spatulas and these Williams Sonoma spatulas.
 From stirring and mixing, to scraping the sides of bowls, spreading frosting, cooking, etc. I use them for everything, everyday.
-And you obviously need some with cute sayings, too.
+And spatulas with cute sayings are always fun too!

 10) Cookie Carrier

 Traveling with your cookies?
 I’m sure you are!
 Whether your batch is for a party, bake sale, friends, family, or toting along to work– you need a case that will safely transport your cookies.
 I love this cupcake carrier.
 I use it for cookies (and cupcakes, of course).
-When I use it for cookies, I remove the tray and simply pile the cookies inside.
-I like this cupcake and cookie carrier a little better though– the cookies don’t fall out when you remove the lid because there are sides to the carrier.
+When I use it for cookies, I flip the tray and simply pile the cookies inside.
+I like this cupcake and cookie carrier too– it’s larger and stores more cookies and baked goods.

 Now let’s bake some cookies!